Wednesday, 23 March 2016

 Thornton to Sence Valley Forest Park

 Last year I reached the end of the newly opened National Forest Way after walking the whole route in small stages over the course of ten months.
 About a year after I had started the trail I had an idea to retrace my steps over certain parts of the route that hadn’t gone according to plan the first time.
 One stage that I had not gone well was the third stage where I ran out of time and ended up ignoring the proper route as I rushed back to the start by the most direct route possible.
-Another peculiarity with my walk on stage three was that it was actually walked in an easterly direction whereas every other stage that I walked of the National Forest Way was in a westerly direction.
+Another peculiarity with my walk on stage three was that it was walked in an easterly direction whereas every other stage of the National Forest Way had been done in a westerly direction.
 Since this stage clearly called for a re-walk I headed back to Thornton Reservoir and set off on stage three of the National Forest Way along the western edge of the reservoir.
 At different times of the year different wild flowers accompany a walk, and at this time of the year purple-flowered willowherbs were the dominant flower.

-Tall rosebay-willowherb lined the edge of the reservoir as I made my way to the north-western tip and there climbed up past the primary school into the village of Thornton.
+Tall rosebay-willowherb lined the edge of the reservoir as I made my way to the north-western tip and there climbed past the primary school and into the village of Thornton.
 The trail heads along Main Street for a while before turning off the road into Thornton Plantation, which was such a delightful woodland walk that I completely missed the narrow gap in the hedge and blissfully kept wandering around the wood.
 Eventually I realised that I had gone wrong and retraced my steps until I found the easy-to-miss gap in the overgrown hedge that took me into a field near Bagworth Park.
 A tree-lined lane with abundant displays of wild flowers provided me with ongoing delights as I walked near a railway line until just after entering Bagworth Wood the lane turns over the line and onto the road in the village of Bagworth.
-At first I assumed that the trail would follow the Ivanhoe Way south along the road, but a quick check of the directions showed that this was not actually the case as it follows a pretty little path between the houses and Bagworth New Wood.
+At first I assumed that the trail would follow the Ivanhoe Way south along the road, but a quick check of the directions showed me that this was not actually the case as it follows a pretty little path between the houses and Bagworth New Wood.

 On reaching a sports ground I turned right to climb up to the Millennium Beacon at the top of Bagworth New Wood.
 I had passed through here the year before, but my headlong rush had prompted me to ignore the directions and head south towards Thornton.
 Now I had plenty of time to linger and admire the gorgeous display of wild meadow flowers that I found in a clearing in the middle of wood.
-In the spring the best wild flowers are found in woods, but by the time of this walk these had all died off as the dense leaf canopy blocked out all daylight.
-In the summer it is the turn of meadows to draw the attention as a multitude of colours covers the ground.
+In the spring the best wild flowers are to be found in woods, but by the time of this walk these had all died off as the dense leaf canopy blocked out all daylight.
+In the summer it is the turn of meadows to draw the attention as a multitude of colours cover the ground.
 I lingered for ages hoping for some sunlight, but the clouds refused to move so eventually I sulkily made my way back down the small hill and continued along the trail crossing Wood Road to reach Battram Road.